SECTION 1. Chapter 18B of the General Laws is hereby amended by striking section 6A.

 “Foster care review”, an administrative review of the status of each child, youth or young adult who is in foster care placement.

-“Local panel”, a local foster care review panel of trained citizen volunteers and FCRO staff created pursuant to this chapter.
+“Local panel”, a foster care review panel of trained volunteer citizen reviewers and FCRO staff created pursuant to this chapter.

 “Parties”, all parties involved in a specific child, youth or young adult case.